-Ji is a recipient of the Bonderman Fellowship offered to four graduating seniors from the University of Michigan every year.
+Ji is a recipient of the Bonderman Fellowship offered to a maximum of four graduating seniors from the University of Michigan every year.
 The fellowship grants 20K and requires solo travel to a minimum of six countries in two non-western regions of the world over eight months.

 Ji was born in Guangzhou but grew up in Michigan.
 She enjoys challenging herself and trying unfamiliar things.
 Her desire to understand the physical Earth led her to pursue a bachelor's degree in earth and environmental science.
 Ji has spent summers in between semesters exploring the United States by pedaling a bicycle from Ann Arbor to Lake Tahoe and along the Pacific coast from Seattle to San Diego.
 Ji hopes to inspire people to go out there and do crazy things!